Sian-Lee-SA/StudioOne-LaunchKey-Mini-MK3/README.md

 In step edit mode, holding down the scene button will add accents to the pad steps

->  _Tip_: If using basic device then change the channel to 16 (shift + transpose) which will allow you to change the selected sequence by using the touch modulation (as long as the editor window is focused).
+>  _Tip_: If using basic device then change the channel to 16 (shift + transpose + pad 16) which will allow you to change the selected sequence by using the touch modulation (as long as the editor window is focused).

 ---